 ARCA performed a series of tests on rough ground for the Air Strato electrical powered unmanned aerial vehicle.
 The aircraft was accelerated to take-off speed to verify if the landing gear is able to hold on this type of runway.
-We also determined the required take-off distance.
+The take-off distance was also determined.

 Air Strato has a very low take-off speed of about 50 km/h and can use any type of runway, including concrete, grass landing strips, even improvised runways covered with mud.
-The powerful electrical motors propel it to take off speed in a very short distance of max.
+The two powerful electrical motors propel it to take-off speed in a very short distance of max.
 65m.
-This makes the aircraft able to be operated in a variety of conditions and the low take-off and landing distance make it possible utilise any flat strip of land available.
+This makes the aircraft able to be operated in a variety of conditions and the low take-off and landing distance make it possible utilize any flat strip of land available.

-"We started with low speeds passes and gradually increased until we reached take-off speed.
-The electrical engines, in spite of there sizes, are very powerful and we reached 0 to 50 km/h in only 65 m.
+"We started with low speed passes and gradually increased until we reached take-off speed.
+The electrical engines are very powerful in spite of their size and we reached 0 to 50 km/h in only 65 m.
 On concrete, the take-off speed was reached in only 50m.
 We haven't installed wheel brakes yet so it took a while to come to a stop after engine cut-off.
 The runway was improvised by clearing the snow and leveling the ground a bit, but we didn't do much more.
 Overall we are impressed on how well the aircraft performed." said Dumitru Popescu, ARCA president.

-ARCA is developing a high performance unmanned aerial vehicle
+February 10, 2014 - ARCA is developing a high performance air-robot

 The aircraft is named Air Strato and is part of a larger UAV family that will carry out various missions for ARCA and our partners.
 The first prototype is completed and is already in testing.

-This is the largest version having a wingspan of 16m (52 ft) and is intended for stratospheric flights up to an altitude of 18 km.
+This is the largest version, having a wingspan of 16m (52 ft) and is intended for stratospheric flights up to an altitude of 60,000 ft (18,000 m).
 The aircraft is electrically powered and has autonomy of 7 hours on internal batteries and 3 days using solar panels.
 It can carry a payload of 30 kg consisting of aerial photography and surveillance equipment, scientific instruments or other payloads for various tasks including additional battery pods for extended autonomy.